lightbend/config/README.md

     environment variables if they don't resolve in the config itself, so `${HOME}` or `${user.home}` would work as you expect.
+  - substitutions normally cause an error if unresolved, but there is a syntax `${?a.b}` to permit them to be missing.

 ### Examples of HOCON